 Feeling "SAD" During the Winter Months?

-Increased Light Exposure.
-Symptoms of SAD are often triggered by a lack of exposure to light and tend to drastically decrease, and even go away completely, when light increases.
+• Increased Light Exposure.
+Symptoms of SAD are often triggered by a lack of exposure to light and tend to drastically decrease, or even go away completely, when light exposure increases.
+Spending time outside during the morning hours when sunlight is strongest, brightening up your living area by opening curtains or blinds, and getting plenty of exercise are all good ways to increase light exposure and decrease symptoms.

-Light therapy.
-Stronger symptoms of SAD may be treated with light therapy, also known as phototherapy, which involves the use of a special light that simulates daylight.
+• Light Therapy.
+More severe symptoms of SAD may be treated with light therapy, also known as phototherapy, which involves the use of a special light that simulates daylight.
+Light therapy doesn’t always have immediate results and may require regular use over an extended period of time.
+The amount of light needed to reduce or eliminate symptoms varies by person.

-Medications.
-Medications, such as antidepressants, may be prescribed for individuals with SAD depending on the severity of the symptoms.
+• Medication.
+Medications, such as antidepressants, may be prescribed for individuals with SAD depending on the intensity and duration of the symptoms and their impact on personal functioning.

-“If you are diagnosed with seasonal affective disorder, there are action steps you can take to help relieve and overcome your symptoms,” stated Tennessee Department of Mental Health and Developmental Disabilities’ Commissioner Virginia Trotter Betts.
+“If you are diagnosed with Seasonal Affective Disorder, there are action steps you can take to help relieve and overcome your symptoms,” stated Tennessee Department of Mental Health and Developmental Disabilities’ Commissioner Virginia Trotter Betts.
 “First and foremost, follow your health practitioner’s recommendations, get plenty of exercise, maintain proper nutrition, and stay involved in activities with family and friends.
-These actions are worth the effort to promote your health and mental health.”
+These actions are worth their effort to promote your health and mental health.”